WPBeginner

 Creating and Preparing Your WordPress Form in WPForms

 For this tutorial, we will be using WPForms.
-It’s the most popular contact form plugin for WordPress with over 3 million active installs.
+It’s the most popular contact form plugin for WordPress with over 6 million active installations.
 It comes with a simple drag and drop interface that lets you easily create any kind of form.

 Then, we are going to use a tool called Zapier to connect WPForms with Google Drive.

 Zapier acts as a bridge to send data between two different apps, without you needing to use any code.
-It seamlessly integrates with over 2000+ apps.
+It seamlessly connects with over 2000+ apps.

 Note: You need the Pro version or higher to access the Zapier addon for WPForms.